hui-sheen/polytrap/README.md

 ## Introduction
 *Polytrap: screening genomic features trapped by polytracts (single, di-, tri-nucleotide tandem repeats)*

 Polytrap is useful for screening genomic features over-represented (“trapped”) by single, di-, or tri-nucleotide tandem repeats (in our terminology: polytracts).
-Polytrap stores pre-extracted polymer tract ranges, against which the possible enrichment of a specific genomic feature is assessed through the Binomial probability model.
+A polytract is identified if the tandem repeat meets the total length requirements, i.e., 6nt for single and di-nucleotide tracts and 9nt for tri-nucleotide tracts.
+Polytrap stores pre-identified polytract ranges, against which the possible enrichment of a specific genomic feature is assessed through the Binomial probability model.
 The genomic feature must be given with BED-like locations.
 I.e., the input file must contain such rows as "X,93712222,93712224".

 ## Quickstart
 	cd polytrap # the root directory of polytrap python polytrap.py -i in.bed -o out

 You must prepare an input file containing genomic ranges with the first three columns for chromosome, start position, and end position.
-This input file must be placed at polytrap/.
-Example input files "in.bed" (or "in.csv") has been included in the tarball at the first-level directory.
+We suggest putting this input file at the first-level directory (*polytrap/*).
+Example input files "in.bed" and "in.csv" have been included in the tarball at the first-level directory.
 Each row in an input file corresponds to a genomic range of an instance of the interested genomic feature.
-In just a few minutes*, the program will generate the following 4 output files at polytrap/output.
+In just a few minutes*, the program will generate the following 4 output files at *polytrap/output*.

 1) out